Desert Travels Index Page

 Here I meet German Helmut on an old, ex-police R90 BMW.
 We are both planning to cross the Sahara so agree to meet up in Tam a couple of days down the road and do it together.
 ‘Crossing the Sahara’ back then meant riding off the end of the trans-Sahara Highway and following sandy tracks for 600km out of Algeria and into Niger.
 As I found out in 1982, alone on the XT500 (when I got less than halfway), there was no clear single track anymore, but a mass of winding, braiding trails many miles wide, with occasional 2-metre high marker posts every few kilometres.

-A pose south of Arak. full black leathers, HiTec Magnum desert boots, and my dainty British Airways nylon scarf.
+Young Narcissus; a quick selfington south of Arak.
+Full black leathers, HiTec Magnum desert boots, and my dainty British Airways nylon scarf.

-And in 2008 we had a great afternoon riding Sli’s granite domes on one of my epic Algerian bike tours.
+And in 2008 we had a fantastic afternoon riding Sli’s granite domes on one of my epic Algerian bike tours.

 The worse thing about those rubbish 2-ply Metzeler Saharas, was that I bought a spare.
 Back then there were no hard-wearing Heidenau K60s or Mitas E09s.